 READ ACROSS AMERICA DAY

 There are many memorable, inspiring, and moving events that I experience as a parent, grandparent and teacher.
-But one event that is priceless, is when a young child, with a sparkling glint in their eyes and exuding excited enthusiasm, express these words "I can read, I can read!"
-These have been and are the moments I will cherish for a lifetime.
+But one event that is priceless is when a young child, with sparkling glint in their eyes and exuding excited enthusiasm on their face, express these words "I can read, I can read!"
+These have been and are and will be the moments I will cherish for a lifetime.

-March 2 is "Read Across America Day.
-What a worthy designation!
+On my calendar I note that March 2 of this year is "Read Across America Day.
+What a worthy designation.
 And furthermore, reading is a great adventurous activity for people of all ages not for just a day, but for a lifetime.
 Reading provides food for thought and stimulative thinking for the mind.
-It was the noted English philosopher John Locke who said "Reading furnishes the mind only with materials of knowledge; but, it is thinking that makes what we read truly ours."
+It was the noted English philosopher John Locke who said "Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours."

-Every child is an individual with a unique learning style and readiness.
-Pushing a child to read beyond where that child is ready, builds up anxiety which could have long term complications.
-A good teacher should be skilled to creatively decipher the readiness of each learner and design appropriate learning strategies to maximize that teachable moment.
+Every child is an individual with a unique learning style and individual readiness.
+Pushing a child to read beyond where that child is ready, builds up a reservoir of anxiety which could have long term complications.
+A good teacher should be skilled to creatively decipher the readiness of each learner and design imaginative and appropriate learning strategies to maximize the efficaciousness of that teachable moment.

 Helping a child to expand their speaking vocabulary is an important step toward a child building a reading vocabulary.
-Teaching a child about the joys of reading can be one of the most important things one can do for a child.
+Teaching a child about the joys of reading can be one of the most important things one can do for them.
 Too many times, children look at reading as simply something they need to do in order to do well in school.
-When a child has this attitude, they risk missing out on the many advantages of reading.
-When a child enjoys reading, they tend to read books on their own, even if they are not assigned.
+When a child has this attitude, they risk missing out on the many advantages of reading simply for the fun of it.
+When a child enjoys reading, they tend to read books on their own, even if they are not assigned in school.
 As a result, their reading skills naturally improve.
-However, reading for the sheer fun of it also has many other advantages.
-Reading is such an important part of a person's everyday life, it just stands to reason that good reading skills will make almost every part of a person's life just a little easier, exciting, and far more productive.
-One of the best ways to instill a love of reading is to enjoy reading as a family.
+However, reading for the sheer fun of it also has many other advantages, besides simply doing well in school.
+Because reading is such an important part of a person's everyday life, it just stands to reason that good reading skills will make almost every part of a person's life just a little easier, exciting, and far more productive.
+One of the best ways to instill a love of reading in a child is to enjoy reading as a family.
 It was Carolyn Coats who said "Children have more need of models than they do of critics."

-Learning a love of reading should start early.
+Learning a healthy love of reading should start early, even if your child is still too young to read.
 Even when a child is still an infant, you can soothe or entertain them by reading a book to them.
 Choose books that have an abundance of colorful pictures, so that your child's interest will be held.
 As they get older, let them have some choice as to the book that will be read.
 If your child has a few favorite books, you can encourage more by using the book's theme to be displayed in their room.
 Placing pictures of their favorite characters in their bedroom can be a simple and yet inexpensive way to continue to motivate their interest in the books of their choice.
 Adding other characters and sights will expand their interest in additional reading material and subjects.

 After your children are reading on their own, it is still important to encourage their joy of reading.
-Setting aside an hour on a regular basis so that everyone enjoys good reading is an excellent way to set a good example.
+Setting aside an hour on a regular basis so that everyone can enjoys a good book is an excellent way to set a good example.
 When your children see how important reading is to you, they will naturally place more importance on reading in their own lives.
-You could create a family library, stocking it with books and newspapers that the whole family can enjoy.
-Displaying a variety of subject matter materials can expand their interest and create a desire to read further on the subjects displayed.
+You could create a family library, stocking it with books that the whole family can enjoy.
+Displaying simple subject matter materials can expand their interest and create a desire to read further on the subjects displayed.
 Ah, yes, reading is an exciting adventure for all ages, on all subjects, for all seasons.
-And that is how I see it FROM THIS PERSPECTIVE.
+And this is how I see it FROM THIS PERSPECTIVE.